coreos/coreos-kubernetes/Documentation/kubelet-wrapper.md

 CoreOS recommends running the kubelet using the rkt container engine, because it has the correct set of features to enable these special permissions, while taking advantage of all that container packaging has to offer: image discovery, signing/verification, and simplified management.

-CoreOS ships a wrapper script, `/usr/lib/coreos/kubelet-wrapper`, which makes it very easy to run the kubelet under rkt.
+Container Linux ships a wrapper script, `/usr/lib/coreos/kubelet-wrapper`, which makes it very easy to run the kubelet under rkt.
 This script accomplishes two things:

-1. Future releases of CoreOS can tweak the system-related parameters of the kubelet, such as mounting in /etc/ssl/certs.
+1. Future releases of Container Linux can tweak the system-related parameters of the kubelet, such as mounting in /etc/ssl/certs.
 1. Allows user-specified flags and the desired version of the kubelet to be passed to rkt.
-This gives each cluster admin control to enable newer API features and easily tweak settings, independent of CoreOS releases.
+This gives each cluster admin control to enable newer API features and easily tweak settings, independent of Container Linux releases.

 ## Using the kubelet-wrapper